veselosky/veselosky.me/content/urbanism/get-152-miles-per-gallon-city.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:e637d5ef-9877-4e22-91c0-a27eb4d04e6f"
-Date: 2015-02-09
+date: 2015-02-09
-Category: Urbanism
-Title: How I Get 152 Miles per Gallon in the City
+title: How I Get 152 Miles per Gallon in the City
 ---

-# How I Get 152 Miles per Gallon in the City

 How good is the mileage on your car?
 I just did the math, and I travelled 2,288 miles in the past 4 months on 15 gallons of gas, so I’m